Martimnio/Martimnio/README.md

 👀 I'm insterested in learning new technologies and mainly develop my programming related to Quality Assurance and Web development

-🌱I'm currently graduating in computing sytems and working in an internship at Projetus TI in QA sector
+🌱I'm currently graduating in computing systems and working in an internship at Projetus TI in QA sector

 💞️Looking for projects to colaborate that will help me learn more!